nreese/enhanced_tilemap/README.md

 The enhanced tilemap plugin phases-in geohash grids, loading 100 every 200 milliseconds, so that the browser never locks up.
 A control with a spinning icon is added to the map while grids are being phased-in.
 The control is removed once all grids are processed.

 ### Minor stuff
-* Leaflet control that when clicked provides lat/lon/zoom inputs.
-The inputs allow users to set the map view to a specific location and zoom level.
+* Add Markers to map.
+* Set view Leaflet control.
-* Display mouse latitude and longitude location in lower left corner.
+* mouse latitude and longitude display control.
 Click display to toggle decimal degrees and degrees minutes seconds.
+* Map scale control.
+Click for measurement tool.
 * Scroll map on mouse zoom.
 Feature can be turned off in options.
 * Enable **Apply Changes** button when map is moved or zoomed while in the visualization panel.
 This allows users to easily position map and save the visualization with the desired location.